MaheshMore4321/maheshmore4321.github.io/README.md

 </p>

 ## Overview
-MaheshMore4321.github.io is a Professional portfolio version whihc is act as live resume site, which help recruiter & viewer to get more closeup on your professional detail with less hassel & interactive way.
+MaheshMore4321.github.io is a Professional portfolio UI which explain professional journey, so the viewer can get more insight about your professional journey,

-In this portfolio had two main pages which better you learn,
+a recruiter's perspective it is a live version of your resume, which helps you to show your strength to a recruiter.
+It also helps to get your dream job.

+This User-friendly UI helps the viewer to understand with less hassle & an interactive way

 ### Portfolio Home page

 ![PortfolioHomePage](https://i.ibb.co/b6D9Z7M/PicOne.png)

-Professional [portfolio home page](https://maheshmore4321.netlify.app), which show display json data, which we had stored in [portfolio_data.json](https://github.com/MaheshMore4321/maheshmore4321.github.io/blob/master/public/portfolio_data.json) file.
+Professional [portfolio home page](https://maheshmore4321.netlify.app), which display json data, which you had stored in [portfolio_data.json](https://github.com/MaheshMore4321/maheshmore4321.github.io/blob/master/public/portfolio_data.json) file.

 ### Generate Portfolio JSON Page

 ![GeneratePortfolioJson](https://i.ibb.co/r5wkGQM/pic2.png)

-On portfolio page show data which stored from [Generate Portfolio JSON Page](https://maheshmore4321.netlify.app/generate_portfolio_config), you just need to fill all details i.e. Education, Experience etc
+On portfolio page show data which retrive from [Generate Portfolio JSON Page](https://maheshmore4321.netlify.app/generate_portfolio_config) page, you just need to fill all details a form i.e. Education, Experience etc.

-& have to generate json that json have to paste in portfolio_data.json so it will start showing that data in the next section we will learn Installation steps and usage
+& have to generate json that json have to paste in portfolio_data.json file so it will start showing that data

+In the next section we will learn Installation steps and usage

 ## 🛠️ Installation Steps and usage